tengmx/tengmx.github.io/pages/team.md

 Yi-Han Tang <br>
 Data Analyst.
 MS in Bioinformatics and Computational Biology from the University of South Florida.
-Her work focuses on bioinformatics methods to identify CHIP (Clonal hematopoiesis of indeterminate potential).<br><br><br><br>
+Her work focuses on bioinformatics analysis to identify CHIP (Clonal hematopoiesis of indeterminate potential).<br><br><br><br>

 ---